 No two women’s experiences are the same – leading up to pregnancy, during pregnancy, during the birthing experience, or following pregnancy – but core commonalities exist.
 When you become a mother, there is a significant shift that takes place as you are called to predict, interpret and anticipate another person’s needs in a way that you never had to before.
 And often, as the growing demands of your newborn baby increase or intensify, the woman’s ability to acknowledge, listen to, and respond to her own needs atrophies.

 But this can all can be strengthened, reinforced and built back up again with proper support.

 To note: Though Emily does not specialize in infertility, she is acutely aware of this particularly challenging time many women face, which is very traumatic in nature, and is open to offer support to clients during this time.
 Offering support to women during pregnancy loss(es) is also available to clients, in helping to process this emotional and physical trauma.
 In both of these cases, it is important to note that Emily is herself a mother, and would be transparent about this with her clients.

 - All of IWT’s services are offered to women during the perinatal time, including: psychotherapy; TCTSY tailored to pregnant or postpartum women; body-based treatments; and yoga.

 - Consultation services or IN-HOME THERAPY VISITS can also be provided to mothers who may not be able to come into the office during the early postpartum period.
-(Please note additional $25 fee for traveling time/expenses, not reimbursable through insurance).
+(Please note additional $45 fee for traveling time/expenses, not reimbursable through insurance).